UberMeatShield/contented/README.md

     $ buffalo task db:seed

+Creating previews for larger images can be done only with the database version at this time (not memory).

+    $ buffalo task db:preview

 ###  Development
 Start by running yarn install in order to get all the required javascript and typescript installed.